-This article explains how to use cap rates to your advantage — and even contains a free calculator you can use to model deals.
+This article explains how to use cap rates to your advantage — and even contains two free cap rate calculators you can use to model deals.

-Use the second calculator to calculate a property's value based on its NOI and the cap rate of your choosing.
+Determine a property's value based on its net operating income (NOI) — your annual income after subtracting expenses — and the cap rate of your choosing.

 Important: When modeling cap rate, it’s vital that you accurately model your expenses.